 Writing a good proposal requires a reasonably good understanding of the major ideas and technical material involved in the topic.
 The student needs to understand the general motivation behind the topic, and needs to identify the end-goal(s) for the senior capstone.
 The student needs to make sure he/she has the necessary background and appropriate resources for completing the topic.
 The student needs to be fairly sure the project is doable in the given timeline.
 All of this requires a substantial amount of reading and background work prior to writing the proposal.

 The student should not attempt to write the proposal without studying their major resources enough to get a good sense of the topic, its difficulty, and feasibility.
 Therefore the preliminary work needs to begin several weeks in advance of this first deadline.
 In addition to extensive reading, the student should be consulting with one or more faculty members who will be able to give guidance on end goals and feasibility.
-It will ordinarily take several discussion with faculty members to really narrow down the goals of the project.
+It will ordinarily take several discussions with faculty members to really narrow down the goals of the project.
 Even though the proposal itself is fairly short, the amount of work that goes into it is much greater.
 Do not underestimate the importance of the preparation step or the amount of work that goes into it.
 This is a big part of the overall senior capstone project and a big deadline.
 As with all other steps in the process, the student may fail the senior capstone by turning in “unacceptable work” at the proposal stage.

 The proposal must include:

 Upon acceptance of the student's proposal, the department will appoint a first and second reader for the students’ senior exercise.
 The first reader will serve as primary advisor for the exercise, but the student may work with either reader at various times during the process.